Advertisement

 6. Jasprit Bumrah

-Jasprit Bumrah's rise as one of the best Test bowlers has been exceptional.
+Jasprit Bumrah's rise as one of the best test bowlers in the world has been exceptional.
 The pacer has also been a brilliant captain for India in the traditional format of the game.
 Jasprit Bumrah, who was formerly known for his lethal pace and precision, has evolved into a captain who leads with strategy as well as inspiration.
 He was earlier known as a player for white-ball formats, but over the years, he has developed into the best Test bowler in India at the moment.

 5. Mohammed Shami